 - Google Street View: Who says you must visit a city to get there?
-Google Street View on Google Maps gives you an overwhelming 3-D experience of whatsoever location you desire.
+Google Street View on Google Maps gives you an overwhelming 3-D experience of whatever location you desire.
 It does this by showing you both horizontal and vertical panoramic street-level images.

 - Route planning: With Google Maps, all you need to know is the location of your destination.
 It’ll show you how to get there.
 It offers seamless directions for drivers, walkers, bikers, and even users of public transport.
-This remains the most widely used reason for using Google Maps.

-- Application Program Interface (API): This is a branch of Google Maps Platform.
+- Application Program Interface (API): This is a branch of the Google Maps Platform.
 With Google Maps API, users (particularly website administrators) can create custom maps.
 They can embed Google Maps into community service pages, mobile apps, or real estate guides.